efkandurakli/app-samurai-translate/README.md

 ## Run Application

-Runs the app in the development mode by running below command.\
+Runs the app in the development mode by running below command.<br/>
+**NOTE**: Currently, it only works fine in Google Chrome Browser.

 ```
 npm run start